ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-testing.rst

 These are tests that check and validate that a single component or group of components work as expected.
 The test files for these tests should reside in the same location as the component they are testing so that it is easy to locate and update as required.
+These tests will make use of mocked API calls to simulate responses from external sources

 .. note:: git badges